Easy to Understand Guide to Circuit Board Parts

 15. Connectors

 Connectors allow you to connect your circuit board to external input and output devices.
-Alternatively, they allow you to interface your primary circuit board with other circuit boards.
+Alternatively, they allow you to interface your primary circuit board with others.
 Justifiably, people may refer to them as interconnects.

 PCB mount connector, by Jstapko, licensed under CC BY-SA 3.0